Why are July and August such popular times in ONP?

 The best time of year to visit Olympic National Park for wildlife viewing is during spring (April or May) or fall (September or October) yet summer is the most popular - find out why:

 April, May, June, July, August, and September usually brings warmer, drier weather to the Olympic Peninsula.
 Precipitation in the form of fog or a light drizzle, adds to the sublime natural experience at all times of the year and can be beneficial for Olympic National Park wildlife viewing.
-Read more about Olympic National Park rainforest animals in the winter, spring, summer and fall courtesy of ExperienceOlympic tour of Olympic National Park, Port Angles WA 98362.
+Read more about Olympic National Park rainforest animals in the winter, spring, summer and fall courtesy of ExperienceOlympic tours of Olympic National Park, Port Angles, WA.

 Spring Olympic National Park wildlife: March, April, and May